-- Accountability is one of the data protection conditions - it makes you responsible for complying with POPIA and this requires that you must be able to demonstrate your compliance.
+- Accountability is one of the data protection conditions - it makes the CEO responsible (and liable) for complying with POPIA and this requires that the CEO must be able to demonstrate the organisation's compliance.

-- You need to put in place appropriate technical and organisational measures to meet the requirements of accountability.
+- The CEO needs to ensure appropriate technical and organisational measures are put in place to meet the requirements of accountability.

-- There are a number of measures that you can, and in some cases must, take including:
+- There are a number of measures that the organisation can, and in some cases must, take including:

 - adopting and implementing compliance framework;

-- carrying out personal information impact assessments for uses of personal data that are likely to result in high risk to individuals’ interests;
+- carrying out personal information impact assessments for uses of personal information that are likely to result in high risk to individuals’ interests;

-- putting written contracts in place with organisations that process personal information on your behalf;
+- putting written contracts in place with organisations that process personal information on behalf of the organisation;

 - implementing appropriate security measures;